How to Call Universities During Clearing

 Do your research

-Research the university and its course before you start.
+Research the university and the course before you start.
 This doesn’t mean knowing every single detail about the university’s history by heart, but you will need to know what modules your course has and what kind of career you want to have by the end of it.

 Be enthusiastic on the call

 Enthusiasm can get you further than you think.
 Enthusiasm for a course can often factor into a university’s decision to take you on.
+They want someone on the course who actually wants to be there!

 Enthusiasm shows interest.
 The more interest you show, the more attractive you are to a university.
 Universities are sometimes picky about who they will allow to attend their courses, but they would prefer it if the students showed an interest in the course.
 If you are applying for a course with a very high application rate, then your enthusiasm for the course could turn the tide in your favour.